OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * External database extensions created in Integration Builder cannot be edited in Integration Studio.

-* An external database integration created in Integration Builder only supports one database,catalog, or schema at a time.
-If you require various tables from different databases, you must create several integrations.
+* An external database integration created in Integration Builder only supports one database, catalog, or schema at a time.
+If you require various tables from different databases, catalogs, or schemas, you must create several integrations.

 * It's not possible to define the following fields at attribute level: data types, length, ignore, mandatory, autonumber, delete rule, and description.

-* It's not possible to rename entities.
+* It's not possible to rename entities or attributes.

 ## Process overview

-To integrate with an external database using Integration Builder:
+To integrate with an external database using Integration Builder, follow these steps:

 1. Log into Integration Builder using your development environment URL and your IT user credentials (username and password).